astropy/astropy/docs/coordinates/apply_space_motion.rst

 frames or more complex evolution), as that is out of scope for the ``astropy`` core (although it may well be in-scope for a variety of affiliated packages).

-Example: Use Velocity to Compute Sky Position at Different Epochs
+Example: Use velocity to compute sky position at different epochs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In this example, we'll use *Gaia* `TGAS